-Our life size toe pincher coffins measure 72 inches by 26 inches with an inner depth of about 11 inches.
+Our life size toe pincher coffins measure about 72 inches tall by about 24 inches wide with an inner depth of about 11 inches.

 Next time you tell someone your gonna put they're tail in a pine box and they don't believe you, show them your coffin prop sitting in your basement and they'll get the picture loud and clear.

-Our old west style era toe pincher coffins are made of solid wood and just a little bit over sized for the average person so your actors are not cramped for space.
+Our old west style era toe pincher coffins are made of real solid pine wood.

-Various handles on your casket can be added as a selected option if need be and you can even select lighting options for your particular setup needs and last but not least if the coffin is intended to be used for real funeral and burial purposes we have a option that allows us to clean and mate the edges and miter the outer most side diamond edges and make it presentable for a real funeral and we have plenty of experience in dealing with funeral homes and cemetery's.
+Various handles on your casket can be added as a selected option if need be and you can even select lighting options for your particular setup needs and last but not least if the coffin is intended to be used for real funeral and burial purposes we have a option that allows us to clean and mate the edges and miter the outer most side diamond edges and make it clean and presentable for a real funeral and we have plenty of experience in dealing with funeral homes and cemetery's.

 Also if you wish to have a custom size coffin made please feel free to call us for a quote, trust me when I say " Everyone Fits ".

-Not only does the coffin make for a perfect Halloween prop but it also makes for a great storage box to put all your haunt stuff in when the Halloween season show is over.
+Not only does the old west style coffin make for a perfect Halloween prop but it also makes for a great storage box to put all your haunt stuff in when the Halloween season show is over.

-Shipping may be billed separately if ordering more than just one hand made coffin casket, if you do order more than one and are not charged for shipping during your initial checkout, it may take up to two hours for a shipping invoice to be sent for shipping your coffin.
+Shipping may be billed separately if ordering more than just one hand made coffin casket, if you do order more than one and are not charged for shipping during your initial checkout, it may take up to two to three hours for a shipping invoice to be sent for shipping your coffins.

 Please keep in mind with this being a real solid wood coffin it weighs about 60lbs.

-Our coffins are no joke, they are real, made for the serious Halloween haunter and haunted attraction best of all they're built to out last you.
+Our coffins are no joke, they are real, made for the avid serious Halloween haunter and haunted attraction, best of all they're built to out last you.